-Early businesses in Anacostia clustered around the intersection of what is now Martin Luther King, Jr. Avenue and Good Hope Road.
-The arrival of the streetcar and the placement of a stop near this intersection encouraged even more commercial activity.
-By the turn of the century, a thriving commercial district had developed, with businesses extending down both streets.
-Hardware, grocery, and drug stores all vied for business along the main avenues.
+Early businesses in Anacostia clustered around the intersection of Martin Luther King, Jr. Avenue and Good Hope Road.
+The arrival of the streetcar and the placement of a stop near this intersection spawned even more commercial activity.
+By the turn of the century, a thriving commercial district had developed as businesses extended down both streets.
+Hardware, grocery, and drug stores all vying for businesse emerged to face the main avenues.
 Businesses diversified in the 20th century to include restaurants, professional offices, furniture stores, and banks, among others.

-Commercial buildings on the 2200 block of Nichols (now Martin Luther King, Jr.) Avenue, about 1919.
-[Library of Congress]
+Commercial buildings on the 2200 block of Nichols (now Martin Luther King, Jr.) Avenue, circa 1919 Library of Congress